 What you can do is focus on creating content that feels natural.
 It should give readers in-depth information on a topic in an effort to cover a lot of detail.
 You want the reader (and frankly, the search engine) to feel confident that you're answering what's been asked.
 In-depth content also increases your site’s authority and expertise in Google’s eyes — these are important for your site’s long-term rankings.

 Great, extensive content goes beyond just aiming for a particular word count.
 Your content will naturally be longer if you’re trying to cover as much information as necessary in them.
 Add subheads with questions on the “People Also Ask” and the “Related Searches” section of SERPs.
 Here’s the “People Also Ask” section for “how to cook pizza.”

 You can tweak those questions into subheads in a “how to cook pizza” post or add it as a key moment in a video if you choose video creation.

-Focus more on creating content that feels natural, with or without the desired keywords in multiple places, in 2022.
+Focus more on creating content that feels natural, with or without the desired keywords in multiple places.
 Google’s machine-learning algorithms will figure it out.

 Often, customers will read reviews of a product or service online before making a purchase decision.
 Approximately 92 percent of customers are more likely to buy a product or service if they’ve read an honest review about it.